CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab02.md

 ### Task 9: Create a Lakehouse

-1. Select **Real-Time Analytics** on the bottom left of your screen.
-Fabric experience dialog opens.
+1. In the fabric Experience Icon on the bottom left of your screen, should currently be set to **Real-Time Analytics**, click on it to open the Fabric experience dialog.

 2. Select **Data Engineering** to be navigated to the Data Engineering Home page.

       ![Picture34](https://github.com/CloudLabsAI-Azure/Fabric-Analytics-in-aday/assets/121504071/5d99fdea-b065-4fe7-af9c-c3e7fee8a0c2)